Leontyne Price: Early performances at the Met

 Price was the first black singer at the Met to sustain a long career with the company; appearing at the Met in performances spanning a 24 year period.
 Price was a box-office hit (her performances in her first two seasons were almost all sold out), and the first to be asked to sing a season opening night, a true sign of prima donna status.

 She sang Liu in Turandot at the Met in 1961 with Birgit Nilsson in the title role and Franco Corelli as Calaf.
-When she toured with this production to Philadelphia's Academy of Music that year it notably marked the end of a long standing Met tradition of bringing opera's to Philadelphia for Tuesday night performances; it being the very last work the Met brought to Philadelphia in that structural format when Rudolf Bing ended the tradition.
+When she toured with this production to Philadelphia's Academy of Music that year it notably marked the end of a long standing Met tradition of bringing operas to Philadelphia for Tuesday night performances; it being the very last work the Met brought to Philadelphia in that structural format when Rudolf Bing ended the tradition.

 The opening in September 1961, in Puccini's La fanciulla del West, almost didn't happen.
 That summer, a musicians' strike threatened and Bing, frustrated with the negotiations, canceled the season.
 Under pressure from the government, Bing and the musicians agreed to allow Secretary of Labor Arthur Goldberg to mediate a settlement.

 For her first night, Price received enthusiastic reviews but during the second she confronted her first vocal crisis.
 In the middle of the second act, she slowly lost her voice and by the end of the scene she was shouting the words.
 The standby, soprano Dorothy Kirsten, was called and finished the performance.
 The newspapers said that Price was suffering a viral infection, but stress and the unsuitable weight of the role of Minnie played their parts.